-The present baron Harden-Hickey was educated in the College of the Jesuits, at is either a catholic or an agnostic, and ex to Leipsic, spending two years there and tion of a new system of thought. of St. Cyr, but gave up a military life on progress, however, in Europe."
+educated in the College of the Jesuits, at is either a catholic or an agnostic, and ex-Mamur, in Belgium.
+Afterwards he went tremes are not favorable to the introducto Leipsic, spending two years there and tion of a new system of thought.
+Here serving as principal or second in many in America the people refuse to accept student duels At the age of nineteen everything on faith, and still they are years he entered the french military school deeply religious.
+Buddhism is making of St. Cyr, but gave up a military life on progress, however, in Europe."

 the death of his father, in 1875.
 For two years he wrote and studied sculpture.
 His first novel, "Un Amour dans le Monde," was published in 1876.
 The baron had previou-ly translated both prose and verse into english for british magazines and was beginning to be known as an author.
-His other works are: "Pres du Gouffre," "Un Amour Vendeen," "Sampiero," "Lettres d'un Yankee," "Merveilleuses Aventures de Nabuchodonosor breaker," "Me'amorphoses de Fierpepin," "Faceties de Trogneville," "Le Misogyne," "Memoires d'un Gommeux," "Bernard de Ventadour," "La Theosophie,"
+His other works are: "Pres du Gouffre," "Sampiero," "Un Amour Vendeen," "Lettres d'un Yankee," "Merveilleuses Aventures de Nabuchodonosor Nosebreaker," "Metamorphoses de Fierpepin," "Faceties de Trogneville," "Le Miso-